johnmidgley/opencola-alpha/README.md

 | <img src="img/comment.png" width="20" /> | Comment on the post (save post implicitly) |
 | <img src="img/edit.png" width="20" /> | Edit the post.
 Gives you an option to delete the post (if it was yours) |

+You can search your feed by entering a query in the search box.
+Currently, search is exact match only, but will be improved in the future.